 – Head of a Family Office

-We work with families to create effective family offices by helping define their purpose, structure, and the best process for effective decision making within.
-Whether you are just starting your first family office or transitioning yours from one generation to the next, we can help your family prepare for a smooth transition by ensuring that the mission and structure of your family office is aligned with what the owners want and need.
+We work with families to create effective family offices by helping define their purpose, structure, and the best process for effective decision-making within.
+Whether you are just starting your first family office, transitioning yours from one generation to the next, or focused on building generational wealth,we can help your family prepare for a smooth transition by ensuring that the mission and structure of your family office are aligned with what the owners want and need.

 Watch Our Video

-Banyan is a leading provider of advisory services to family offices around the world.
+Banyan is a leading provider of family business consulting services to family offices around the world.
 We work with families in various stages of the development of their family offices, from formation to transition to reinvention.